-The other place I avoid generally for that reason is Liechtenstein.
+The other place we avoid generally for that reason is Liechtenstein.
 They have a very particular kind of person they’re looking for and it feels like a fight to open an account there.

-If I’m trying to open an account with my five million, I don’t want to feel like I have to fight the bank to get in.
-I want to work with a bank that wants me.
+If you are trying to open an account with five million, you don’t want to feel like you have to fight the bank to get in.
+You want to work with a bank that wants you.

 Working with the big, international mega-banks will create similar problems for you.
 HSBC, Citibank, Chase, and others with branches all over the world are not worth your time.
 In saying that, working with banks on a local or regional level is fine, but you’re going to run into problems as soon as you go international.